 If your partner is going to be late for work because he’s been pulled over for a DUI, don’t lie to his boss for him.
 Let the natural consequences of his actions take place.
 Sometimes, the only way an addict can get better is by hitting “rock bottom,” and that can’t happen if someone is always covering for them.

-How To Stop Being A Codependent Enabler: Know Your Boundaries
+How To Fix a Codependent Relationship: Know Your Boundaries

 Setting healthy boundaries is one way of truly loving yourself.
 Many times people who tend to ignore boundaries are drawn to those who don’t know how to set them.
 Don’t expect your partner to know when your buttons are being pushed.
 You have to be willing to say “NO,” and mean it.